Tennessee Standard Residential Lease Agreement

 State Laws

-Maximum Security Deposit: The state does not impose a maximum security deposit amount the landlord can charge the tenant.
-Landlords should note, however, any security deposit that is collected from a tenant must be deposited in a bank account or other lending institution account that is only used for that purpose, according to § 66-28-301.
+Maximum Security Deposit: Tennessee law does not impose a maximum security deposit amount that a landlord can charge a tenant.
+However, landlords must deposit any collected security deposits in a bank account or other monetary institution account designated solely for this purpose, as stipulated by § 66-28-301.

-• If the tenant vacated or abandoned the premises, the landlord has up to thirty (30) days to return it.
+• If the tenant leaves or abandons the premises, the landlord has thirty (30) days to return the deposit.

-• If a new tenant takes possession of the premises, the landlord must return it seven (7) days after this event.
+• If a new tenant takes possession of the premises, the landlord must return the deposit within seven (7) days of this occurrence.

-Required Notice for Property Access (§ 66-28-403(b)): If there is an emergency the landlord does not require the tenant’s consent to enter the rental dwelling.
-There is not, however, any notice period specified for non-emergency access, so the landlord is urged to provide a reasonable amount of notice before entering (this is usually considered at least twenty-four (24) hours notice).
+Required Notice for Property Access (§ 66-28-403(b)): In an emergency, landlords are not required to obtain tenant consent to enter the rental dwelling.
+However, there is no specified notice period for non-emergency access.
+Landlords must provide reasonable notice before entry, typically at least twenty-four (24) hours in advance.